-These certificates or associate arts degrees will qualify students for a variety of agriculture industry positions in accounting, general administration, human resources, procurement or supervision.
-PACA students will learn from and be mentored by employees from local industry partners such as Paramount Citrus, Paramount Farming, Paramount Farms International and Roll Global.
-The PACA summer program began in 2014 with 280 9th graders.
+Paramount Agriculture Career Academy students will learn from and be mentored by employees from local industry partners such as Paramount Citrus, Paramount Farming, Paramount Farms International and Roll Global.
+The Paramount Agriculture Career Academy summer program began in 2014 with 280 9th graders.
 Over the next five years, the number of students in agriculture pathways is expected to increase to 1,360 students.

-Bakersfield College is one of the PACA regional partners, along with Reedley and West Hills community colleges, that offers college courses in high school districts.
-Students will earn college credit through dual enrollment for both general education and agriculture courses, beginning in the 9th grade.
-Students in the program could earn from 45 to 60 transferable college credits.
+Bakersfield College is one of the Paramount Agriculture Career Academy regional partners, along with Reedley and West Hills community colleges, that offers college courses in high school districts.
+Through this program, students will earn college credit through dual enrollment for both general education and agriculture courses, beginning in the 9th grade.
+Students in the program can earn from 45 to 60 transferable college credits.

 These career pathways, along with other Bakersfield College initiatives, strengthen the college's commitment to meeting a growing demand for skilled workers in agriculture automation and advanced technology.
 Upcoming employment opportunities include positions in manufacturing, packaging, and particularly water systems and controlling water use, according to the 2014 policy report Local Harvest: Developing the Central Valley Workforce for California's Future Agriculture.
+39